genkit-ai/genkit-notebooklm/README.md

 };
 ```
 > **Note**: For detailed configuration schemas and options for each podcast format, see the TypeScript interfaces in `src/schemas/*.ts`

+## OPTIONAL HOSTING ON FIREBASE
+   - Comes batteries included - easily store generated podcast metadata in Firestore and Cloud Storage (however, is fully optional)
+   - A Firebase project with Blaze (pay-as-you-go) plan enabled
+   - Firebase CLI installed (`npm install -g firebase-tools`)
+   - Logged in to Firebase (`firebase login`)
+   - Enable Firestore Database in your Firebase Console
+   - Enable Cloud Storage in your Firebase Console